codefortulsa/landuse/README.md

 ## Utilities

-* xlsx-to-json.js -- Reads the xlsx source and outputs a json array of ojects for each row
+* xlsx-to-json.js -- Reads the xlsx source and outputs a json array of objects for each row

+* add-geocode-json.js -- Reads json array file and creates a new json array file with geocoded addresses

+* json-to-csv.js -- Reads json array file and save a csv file

 * us-census-geocoder.js --- module that provide the 'geocode' function.
 Takes an address and callback.
-If successful, geocoder provides an array [Longitude, Latitude].
+If successful, geocoder calls the callback with an array = [Longitude, Latitude].

 ```